tomascco/business_rules_talk/README.md

 # Desafio Regras de negócio

+EN: **example application for two private talks that I presented in 2020 and 2021.
+This application has a pretty simple frontend to make the explanations more tangible.
+It also proposes a challange to the viewers on how to implement a bussiness rule that was letf incomplete.**

 Essa aplicação é um exemplo de loja online com página de produtos, carrinho e pedidos.
 O desafio aqui é implementar a lógica de checkout que deverá estar contida em [Orders](app/controllers/orders_controller.rb).
 São sugeridas duas soluções nas branchs `services` e `u-case`.

 ## Instalação